An official website of the State of Oregon

 The 1099-MISC indicates that the individual or partnership was treated as a nonemployee.
 It does not indicate the determination of any government agency that the person performing services is actually an independent contractor under the law.
 An employee receives a federal form W-2.

-The IRS frequently asked questions on this subject indicate that if an individual thinks he or she was or is an employee and wants the IRS to issue a determination, he or she may submit Form SS-8, Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding.
+The IRS frequently asked questions on this subject indicate that if an individual thinks they are or were an employee and wants the IRS to issue a determination, the individual may submit Form SS-8, Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding.

 The method of payment is not the single determining factor.
 An independent contractor must be free from direction and control over the means and manner of accomplishing the work, regardless of the form of payment.
 Although a bid and contract can be based on the number of hours worked, an independent contractor's pay will relate more to the completion of the job, service, or project.